It's been an exciting few weeks for Alex Davis, full of road trips and frequent flyer miles.

 After the next two weeks, Davis will prepare to help Plainview to another state track and field championship in the spring.
 Following that, its off to Baylor University, where the 18-year-old committed to toward the end of the high school season.

-"I really do believe that God has allowed me the chance to run at the national level," Davis said.
+Page 2 of 2 - "I really do believe that God has allowed me the chance to run at the national level," Davis said.
 "It's good experience for what I'll experience down the road.

 "I'm not stressed.
 I'm so excited.
 I'm more than excited, I'm ecstatic."